gofullstack/backup-cookbook/README.md

 ### Actions

-Accepts the same actions as the [`mount` resource](http://wiki.opscode.com/display/chef/Resources#Resources-Mount).
-Default is `[:mount, :enable]`.
+* `:enable` - Enables and mounts the device
+* `:disable` - Disables and unmounts the device

 ### Attribute Parameters

-* Name attribute: The directory where the mount will be placed.
+* Name attribute: The path where the mount will be placed.
-* `remote_directory`: The directory being accessed on the remote server
+* `remote_path`: The path being accessed on the remote server

 ### Example